 Happy May!
 I don’t know about you, but going into this month I feel relief.
 The sun is shining, warmer days are ahead, and I can’t wait for it.
 We’ve been talking about self-care in the SoulSisterhood (join us) and what a hard month April was and how we can do better going forward.
 That’s always my goal, to try to do better.
-So let’s do a quick review of April to see what better looks like:
+Grab your Self-Love Workbook, which has pages just for this kind of reflection, and let’s do a quick review of April to see what better looks like:

 What were you absolutely in love with?